hAlbertK/Credit_Suisse_sentiment_analysis/1105_new_tickerlist_dataset/README.md

-## News article data retrieved based on new ticker list
+## News article retrieved based on new ticker list